antonymwakiacha/kenyandictionaryapp/README.md

 ## 🪪 License

 This project is licensed under the [MIT License](LICENSE).
-You’re free to use and modify the **codebase** for learning or personal projects — but the **content** remains the intellectual property of its original creators.
+You’re free to use and modify the **codebase** for learning or personal projects — but the **content** remains the property of its original creators.

 ---